About Emma

-To start with, I think it's important for all my clients to know that I'm diagnosed with ADHD and ASD myself.
+To start with, I think it's important for all my clients to know that I'm diagnosed with ADHD and autism myself.
 I was diagnosed in my twenties, after a lifetime of not understanding why I couldn't just do things other people seemed to find easy.
 I know what it's like to struggle, and to feel like your brain is your enemy.

 I also know that when we really understand our unique ADHD brains, and learn to work with them rather than against them, leaning on our strengths, rather than punishing ourselves for not living up to what we've been told we "should" be...well, it changes absolutely everything.
 ADHD coaching is one way to get there.